 - Name: Choose a meaningful name for quick identification.
-Append your custom trigger with your company initials.
+Append any custom triggers with your company initials.

-- Description: Displays within your list of triggers, so make it a short, simple explanation of why you created this trigger.
+- Description: Displays within main trigger list.
+Make it a short, simple explanation of why you created the trigger.

 - Severity: How critical this trigger is.
 Options are None, Low, Medium, or High.

 Lets us know what events you want us to look for and how the results display.

 - Query: Conditions to search for.
 Include -category:alert in the string to prevent duplicate alerts.
 For more information on query strings, see Query Syntax.